deciduously/music/post.md

     }
 }
 ```

-// TODO this should be a from block

-Each variant of this [`enum`](https://en.wikipedia.org/wiki/Tagged_union#2010s) also carries the number of semitones it represents.

 Clearly, there isn't a black key between every white key.
 The piano is designed to play notes from a category of scales called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five whole steps and two half steps.
 We can see this visually on the keyboard - it has the same 8-length whole/half step pattern for the whole length.